Chart Color Schemes

 Infrastructure

-Melrose Park has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally
+Melrose Park has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects that may affect this region.
-Notable projects include SA Health's "Building a Bigger Health System in the South" (Daw Park Urgent Care Hub and other upgrades), the New Hospital and Allied Centre at Repat Health Precinct, Tram Grade Separation Projects, and the River Torrens to Darlington Project - South Road Resurfacing Works.
+AreaSearch has identified three projects expected to affect this region: SA Health's "Building a Bigger Health System in the South" (including Daw Park Urgent Care Hub and other upgrades), the New Hospital and Allied Centre at the Repat Health Precinct, Tram Grade Separation Projects, and River Torrens to Darlington Project - South Road Resurfacing Works.
+These are the most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.